Women's Devotional Literature in the Medieval and Early Modern Periods

 This module focuses on a wide range of writing by women in the medieval and early modern periods, exploring the concept of devotion – secular as well as sacred – as a dominant concern of these early women writers.
-Students will investigate the interplay of faith, desire, gender, genre, and creativity in women’s writing of devotion across an excitingly diverse variety of texts from the Middle Ages through to the late seventeenth century.
+Students will investigate the interplay of faith, desire, gender, genre, and creativity in women’s writing of devotion across an excitingly diverse variety of texts from the Middle Ages through to the early modern period.
 In doing so, those following the module are encouraged to develop an understanding of a number of appropriate critical approaches to medieval and early modern texts, including historicist and feminist debates concerning the contexts of production, authorship and textual transmission.
 Students are also encouraged to question the usefulness of period labels such as ‘medieval’ and ‘early modern’, and to uncover continuities as well as contrasts between pre- and post-Reformation writing.

-This module explores a wide selection of published and manuscript texts that demonstrate the breadth, continuities and dissimilarities of late medieval ad early modern women’s devotional writing practices (both religious and secular).
+This module explores a wide selection of published and manuscript texts that demonstrate the breadth, continuities and dissimilarities of late medieval and early modern women’s devotional writing practices (both religious and secular).
 Graduate students will be introduced to the writing of anchorites, mystics, mothers and lovers, from across the social spectrum, who expressed their devotion in a variety of genres and for widely differing audiences.
 The material under discussion emerges in forms as varied as translation, lyric poetry, letters, early autobiographical writing, exegesis, polemic, prophecy and prayer.
 This module offers opportunities for students to develop and pursue highly innovative lines of research in the analytical comparison of devotional writing from pre- and post-Reformation England.

 70% and above Typically (A), the work of a candidate reaching Distinction will show many of the following qualities: • Thorough knowledge and understanding of relevant theories and types of analysis. • Thorough knowledge of a range of sources and the capacity to engage these critically. • Introduction and discussion of original ideas. • Relevant, well-organised and sophisticated argument. • High ratio of analysis to exposition. • Maturity, clarity and cogency of expression. • Excellent handling of quotation and references.